stephenroque/stephenroque/README.md

 ### Howdy? :cowboy_hat_face:

 Wellcome to my GitHub.
 I'm Stephen, a 🇧🇷 brazilian redneck.
-Actualy I'm a soldier in the NTS (Technology and Systems Core) of 🚒 CBMMG (Military Fire Department of the State of Minas Gerais).
+Currently I'm a soldier in the NTS (Technology and Systems Core) of 🚒 CBMMG (Military Fire Department of the State of Minas Gerais).
 I served in the brazilian 🪖 army and ⚓ navy.
 I've been dedicating to continuously learning, doing all courses I can.
 Some projects here are just courses, most of my projects cannot be public.

 <div align="center">
   <a href="https://github.com/stephenroque">